Svensson, Svensson

 Svensson, Svensson is a Swedish sitcom.
 It has also been made into a feature film and a play.

 Two seasons consisting of 12 episodes each were broadcast in the autumn of 1994 and the autumn of 1996.
 They have since been repeated numerous times.
 The series was revived for a third season in 2007, and a fourth in 2008.

 Svensson, Svensson is one of the most successful sitcoms in Swedish television history.
-During the second season, each episode gathered more than 2.5 million viewers, in a country which at the time had a population of around 8.8 million people.
-The most watched episode was broadcast on 17 November 1996 and gathered 3,395,000 viewers.
+During the second season, each episode attracted more than 2.5 million viewers, in a country which at the time had a population of around 8.8 million people.
+The most watched episode was broadcast on 17 November 1996 and attracted 3,395,000 viewers.